Matthew-Dove/Std.Out/README.md

 stdout s3 --key appname --cid b6408f5a-6893-4fb7-b996-3946371ab57f

 --key: The name of the configuration in app settings, that defines the bucket, and path prefix.
---cid: The Correlation Id is part of (or all) of the key, the target files are found under the prefix + correlation id.
+--cid: The Correlation Id is part of (or all) of the key, that target files are found under the prefix, and correlation id.
 ```

 **DynamoDB**